-Approximate location of the pipeline can be determined by the pipeline marker.
+Approximate location of the pipeline may be determined by the pipeline marker.

-A few important notes when it comes to ROWs and pipeline markers:
+A few important notes when it comes to the ROW and pipeline markers:

-- Markers should never be removed or relocated. - The pipeline marker displays the operator's name, the contents and an emergency phone number. - If an emergency is suspected or discovered, call the number on the marker. - Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
-Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections. - Markers should not be used to give exact locations and are not an alternative to contacting clickbeforeyoudig.com.
+- It is prohibited to remove, relocate or damage pipeline markers. - · The pipeline marker displays the operator's name, the contents and an emergency phone number. - Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
+Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections. - · Markers should not be used to give exact locations and are not an alternative to contacting clickbeforeyoudig.com.